neilg63/julian_day_converter/README.md

 ---
 ### Release Notes
 #### 0.4.2
 0.4.0 streamlined the crate (see notes on earlier versions).
-Subsequent updates relate to editorial changes only.
+Subsequent updates contain editorial changes only.

 #### 0.3.3
 The core `to_jd()` and `from_jd(jd: f64)` methods have been updated to ensure future compatibility with the *chrono* crate by replacing all calls to deprecated methods with the newer methods introduced in version 0.4.31, which is now the minimum supported version.